hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 The `identity` block exports the following:

-* `principal_id` - The principal id of the system assigned identity which is used by master components.
+* `principal_id` - The principal id of the system assigned identity which is used by main components.

-* `tenant_id` - The tenant id of the system assigned identity which is used by master components.
+* `tenant_id` - The tenant id of the system assigned identity which is used by main components.

 ---